ncatlab/nlab-content/pages/0/8/2/5/5280/content.md

 +-- {: .num_example #model}
 ###### Example
 The CSB property holds in the category of [[vector spaces]] and in the category of [[algebraically closed field]]s.
-See also this [MO post](http://mathoverflow.net/questions/1058/when-does-cantor-bernstein-hold), where model-theoretic criteria come into play, sometimes under strengthenings of the notion of monomorphism (e.g., [[elementary embedding]], [[split monomorphism]]).
+See also this [MO post](http://mathoverflow.net/questions/1058/when-does-cantor-bernstein-hold) by John Goodrick, where model-theoretic criteria come into play, sometimes under strengthenings of the notion of monomorphism (e.g., [[elementary embedding]], [[split monomorphism]]) Some slides by Goodrick [here](http://settheory.mathtalks.org/wp-content/uploads/2012/06/jonh_goodrick.pdf) go into more detail.
 =--

 +-- {: .num_example #counterexample2}